IBM/telco-network-cloud-drivers/content/best-practices/demos/cicd-pipeline.md

 4. Monitor pipeline automation
 	- Log into Jenkins dashboard, you will see the voice-service job has been triggered.
 Click on the job and you will see the process stepping through the stages.
-	- Log into TNCO UI and see the designs appear, 'including assembly::voice-service::1.0'
+	- Log into TNC-O UI and see the designs appear, 'including assembly::voice-service::1.0'
-	- When the pipeline gets to the testing step in Jenkins, go back to TNCO's UI and open the assembly::voice-service::1.0 design, then the 'Behaviour Testing' tab at the bottom of the screen.
+	- When the pipeline gets to the testing step in Jenkins, go back to TNC-O's UI and open the assembly::voice-service::1.0 design, then the 'Behaviour Testing' tab at the bottom of the screen.
 Open the 'Results' and you will see the testing in progress.
 	- When the test completes, the pipeline will build the binary package for 'voice-service' and upload it to nexus.
 On the nexus UI, look in raw/packages/voice-service.
 You will the voice-service-1.0-SNAPSHOT.tgz.
 In Gogs browse to the project and you will see there is now a '1.0' release.

 5. Clean up after demo (ready to run demo again)
-	- On TNCO UI, delete all assemblies from the Assembly Designer.
+	- On TNC-O UI, delete all assemblies from the Assembly Designer.
 	- Log into Nexus as admin and delete raw/packages/voice-service